SMU Mustangs football scandal: Short-term effects on SMU football

-The 1989 Mustangs bore almost no resemblance to their slush-fund-supported predecessors, which had been consistently ranked and had contended for the national championship as recently as 1982.
-The new players were younger, smaller, and less experienced than their opponents; one team captain later stated that he questioned whether some of his teammates had even played high school football.
-Expected to have a winless season, the 1989 Mustangs were able to achieve a late comeback victory on September 16, 1989 over Connecticut, 3130; that game is now remembered by fans as "The Miracle on Mockingbird".
+The 1989 Mustangs were younger, smaller, and less experienced than their opponents; one team captain later stated that he doubted whether some had even played high school football.
+The team unexpectedly won two games, including a late comeback victory on September 16, 1989 over Connecticut, 3130—that game is now remembered by fans as "The Miracle on Mockingbird"—but bore almost no resemblance to their slush-fund-supported predecessors, which had been consistently ranked and had contended for the national championship as recently as 1982.

 During this season the Mustangs were defeated 9521 by Houston, the second-worst loss in school history.
 Eventual Heisman Trophy winner Andre Ware threw six touchdown passes against SMU in the first half, and David Klingler added four more in the second half even though the game was already far out of reach.
 Gregg was so disgusted with the way Houston had played that he refused to shake coach Jack Pardee's hand after the game.

 Not long after that the team was, the Associated Press later reported, "scared, almost terrified" to leave the locker room to play number-one-ranked Notre Dame on November 11, 1989.
 The Mustangs lost the game 596; defensive coordinator Dale Lindsey said Notre Dame so badly outmatched SMU that "they could have beat us 1560", and praised Notre Dame coach Lou Holtz, who ordered the Irish to take multiple intentional delay of game penalties near the goal line to avoid scoring more touchdowns.

 Thirteen SMU players needed knee surgery after the 1989 season, compared to the usual three or four.
 Gregg, who left coaching to become SMU's athletic director in 1991, said years later, "I never coached a group of kids that had more courage.
 They thought that they could play with anyone.
 They were quality people.
 It was one of the most pleasurable experiences in my football life.
 Period."